jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 ###2.7 Revert changes to a commit with historical

-Revert will do the same as the command *git reset*, however this will maintain the log.
-So the log won't be reverted and this will act a new commit added to the log.
+By usung command ***git revert*** you will get similar results as using the command ***git reset***.
+However, with this command the log is not going to be *"reverted"* and this will operates as a new commit added to the log.
-In order to revert to a current committed point you should need the hash
+>In order to revert to a current committed point you should need the hash:

 	git revert commit-hash